 - 124 Most of the objection to this proposal relates to the proximity to the neighbouring Holiday Park and the proposed siting of the affordable housing elements.
 It is calculated that in excess of 25 metres will be achieved to the boundary of the Holiday Park from the closest proposed residential units.
 The higher end holiday chalets identified in the representation are located beyond the boundary and sit several metres above that of the finished floor level of the proposed dwellings most closely relating to the boundaries of the Holiday Park.
 The current detailed landscape proposals have now omitted a path from within the western elements, tying in further to the north.
 As a result of both the relative topography and proposed planting strategy along the affected boundaries, the relationship of the Holiday Park with this allocated housing site is not considered to have been compromised in this regard. - 125 In general terms, it is not considered that the proposed residential units will result in any adverse impact through overlooking to neighbouring properties due to the separation distances between proposed and existing dwellings.
 The Building Research Establishment (BRE) document 'Site Layout Planning for Daylight and Sunlight - a guide to good practice 1991' sets guidelines on how to assess the potential impact.
 These standards are guidelines as suggested.
-There is deemed to be a reasonable level of both daylight and sunlight afforded to and maintained to neighbouring properties, both existing and proposed. - 126 It has been acknowledged that whilst contextually reflecting residential character to the South, there are a number of plots with a useable rear garden ground below the 100sqm generally pursued.
-It has however been accepted this relates to a minor proportion of the proposed modest dwelling house types, including semi-detached and terraced properties, reflecting the wider plot proportion split.
+There is deemed to be a reasonable level of both daylight and sunlight afforded to and maintained to neighbouring properties, both existing and proposed. - 126 It has been acknowledged that whilst contextually reflecting residential character to the south, there are six detached plots with a useable rear garden ground below the 100 square metres (sqm) generally pursued (93sqm).
+It has however been accepted this relates to a minor proportion of the proposed detached house types.
+In addition the more modest house types including semi-detached and terraced properties do not generally achieve a rear garden area of 100sqm in these cases; there is currently no established guidance on a minimum rear garden ground for anything other than detached properties.
 Notwithstanding, it is consistent and fundamental to seek an outside area capable of performing minimum standards expected of private external space in the form of providing for airing clothing, recycling waste provision and space for a modest storage shed and sit out area.
-The private garden ground proposed within this layout is considered adequate to cater for occupants needs within the associated house type.
-It is however considered appropriate and reasonable to remove certain permitted development to any plot with a useable rear garden ground of less than 80sqm (approximately 14%), which is proposed to be addressed by condition 19.

-127 Overall, the policy criteria of both Policies RD1 and ED4 are considered to have been satisfied through the detailed proposals.
+In general terms, the associated open space appropriately reflects the wider plot proportion split, with the built development footprint around 30% of the overall plot.
+The private garden ground proposed within this layout is considered adequate to cater for occupants needs within the associated house type. - 127 Overall, the policy criteria of both Policies RD1 and ED4 are considered to have been satisfied through the detailed proposals.